Employer and Position Eligibility

 - Must only represent clients on campus who meet all requirements listed above for “Eligible Employers.”

 - Adhere to professionally accepted recruiting, interviewing, and selection techniques.

 - Follow EEO standards in recruiting activities.

 - Maintain confidentiality with student information.
+Student information provided is to be used exclusively for the employer(s) so identified.
 Under no circumstances can student information be shared for a reason other than the original recruiting purposes nor can it be sold or provided to other entities.

 - Any employer who does not meet one or more of the “Eligible Employer” criteria.